tronicgr/AMC-AASD15A-Firmware/README.md

 ```
 release date: 10/08/2019:
   -Fixed the speed of blinking of the Standby LED to correspond the ButtonSpeed setting direction up.
-  -Changed the LEDs to be OFF by default, enable with DIP Switch 2 --> ON
+  -Changed the indication LEDs to be OFF by default, enable with DIP Switch 2 --> ON
   -Fixed max stroke calculations depending on the leadscrew and ratio values to
       prevent buffer overflow of the pulse engine.
 Table with max stroke values follows: